grafana/grafana-opentelemetry-dotnet/docs/migration.md

 # Migrating to OpenTelemetry .NET

-Follow these steps if you want to migrate from this distribution to the upstream OpenTelemetry .NET project:
+All functionality provided by the distribution can also be utilized by manually installing and configuring upstream OpenTelemetry .NET packages.
+Follow these steps if you want to migrate from this distribution to the upstream OpenTelemetry .NET project.

 - Replace all environment variables or system properties with the "grafana" prefix as explained [here](https://grafana.com/docs/grafana-cloud/send-data/otlp/send-data-otlp/#push-directly-from-applications-using-the-opentelemetry-sdks).